DiamondLightSource/pymalcolm/docs/intro.rst

-Malcolm is a middlelayer service that allows high level configure/run control of control system components generally involved in continuous scans.
-This module contains a python implementation allowing the creation of Malcolm servers and clients.
+Malcolm is a middlelayer framework that implements high level configure/run behaviour of control system components like those used in continuous scans.
+This `repository`_ contains a Python implementation (pymalcolm) allowing the creation of Malcolm servers and clients.
+There is also a `malcolmjs`_ JavaScript client and a `jmalcolm`_ Java client.

+Malcolm was created as part of the `Mapping project`_ at `Diamond Light Source`_ in order to improve the performance of continuous scanning.

 What can Malcolm do?
 --------------------

-Malcolm was created as part of the `Mapping project`_ at `Diamond Light Source`_ to make continuous scanning faster.
-It provides a layer on top of `EPICS`_ that wraps up groups of `PVs`_ and presents a higher level scanning interface to `GDA`_ via `pvAccess`_.
+Malcolm provides a layer on top of `EPICS`_ that wraps up groups of `PVs`_ and presents a higher level scanning interface to `GDA`_ via `pvAccess`_.